 Southerners consider themselves more dynamic and tend to see Hanoi as a quaint, sleepy town.
 They have been more exposed to Western ways, whereas the north is more influenced by neighboring China and by communist central planning.”

-I have found the north to be very open and welcoming toward all foreigners.
-But there are many more government buildings and officials in uniform in Hanoi because this is the center of the government of Vietnam.
+I have found the North very open and welcoming toward all foreigners.
+But there are many more government buildings and officials in uniform in Hanoi because this is the center of the Vietnamese government.

 9. Saigon Has Two Names, and Hanoi Has One

-On the other hand, Hanoi only has one name that is used, and that is Hanoi.
+On the other hand, Hanoi only has one name that is used: Hanoi.
 The former name of Hanoi is Thang Long, which means rising dragon, but most people outside Vietnam do not know or use the name Thang Long.

 At A Bus On A Dusty Road, we talk about travel, life, and ex-pat living.
 We are all about “Living Life As A Global Citizen.”
 We explore social, cultural, and economic issues and travel.